erinchocolate/password-rocket/README.md

 ## Overview

-Password Rocket is a password-generator web app.
+Password Rocket is a password-generator web app built in HTML, Tailwind CSS, JavaScript, PHP Laravel, and MySQL, deployed using AWS Beanstalk and RDS.

 Features: